casacore/casacore/CTDS-64bit.md

 with less than 2^31 rows.
 To extend it to 2^63 rows, they should use the new interface as depicted in DataManagerColumn.h.
 The main changes are:
+ * Several virtual functions in class DataManager got the suffix 64 (e.g. create64) to differentiate them from the old function names which still exist for backward compatibility.
+ * DataManager column classes (such as ISMColumn) should be derived from class StManColumnBase which implements some common functionality.
- * The canAccess functions have been removed.
+ * The canAccess functions are obsolete and can be removed.
 Formerly the Tables classes ScalarColumn and ArrayColumn contained the default implementations for getColumn, getSlice, etc..
-This has been moved to class DataManagerColumn.
+This has been moved to class DataManagerColumn making the canAccess functions obsolete in the new interface.
+Of course, these functions should be kept if backward compatibily is needed.
- * The interface of functions handling arrays has changed from void* to ArrayBase&, mainly to have it more clear.
-The native storage manager classes now often use Array functionality to handle most array data types instead of handling the data types explicitly.
+ * The interface of get/put functions handling arrays has been changed from void* to ArrayBase&, mainly to have it more clear.
+The native storage manager classes now often can use Array functionality to handle most array data types instead of having to handle these data types explicitly.

+Although the DataManager interface has changed considerably, it is still fully backward compatible.
+The default implementations of the new functions call the old functions in the StManColumn class and convert rownr_t to uInt (while checking if its value is < 2^31).

 The test programs tExternalStMan.cc and tExternalStManNew.cc show how the old and the new interface are used in a data manager.
 They